Stunning Places To See And Awesome Things To Do In Kotor

 There are stops along the border (you get a new country stamp!).
 For us, the stops only took about 20 minutes and there was very little traffic.
 You do have to exit the bus and approach the border patrol booth individually.

-Expect to arrive in Dubrovnik in about 3 hours.
+Expect to arrive in about 3 hours, which is not bad even if you just want to spend one day in Dubrovnik .
 The bus ride is comfortable and even a bit scenic.
 Do keep an eye out for some great views of Old Town Dubrovnik from above the cliffs as you approach it on the bus.

 The taxi ride from the Dubrovnik bus station to the historic town took about 20 minutes and cost around 15 Euros at the time.